 Combining sound, light and cutting-edge technology, the Iziko Planetarium recreates the night sky for visitors’ edification.
 It does not matter what the weather outside is like, the planetarium sky is always clear and dotted with bright stars.

-Set inside a domed auditorium, this ultimate armchair journey to another world offers education through entertainment to both young and old.
+Set inside a domed auditorium, this is the ultimate armchair journey for young and old alike.
 Release your inner astronomer and indulge your imagination as you take in the miracle that is our galaxy.

-Entry to this celestial world will cost adults R25 and children R10.
+Entry to this celestial world will cost adults R40 and children R20.
 Pensioners and students pay only R10, which includes a visit to the South African Museum.

 Plenty of parking is available, including bays for the disabled, and there are shops and conference facilities for your convenience.